j0k3r/jekyll-flickr-photoset/README.md

 It's a Jekyll plugin for embedding Flickr photosets in your Liquid templates.

-I was moving from Posterous to Jekyll and I was looking for a slideshow gallery like Posteours has.
+I was moving from Posterous to Jekyll and I was looking for a slideshow gallery like Posterous had.
 You put a simple tag with a Flickr photoset ID inside your post and it builds a slideshow gallery.
-So I made it: one tag generate a gallery, no more.
+So I made it: one tag generates a gallery, no more.
 Dead simple.

+Here is an example of this integration: [http://blog.wildtrip.net](http://blog.wildtrip.net/)

 ## Usage